Proofs of Proof-of-Stake with Sublinear Complexity: The Superlight Client

 The game proceeds in a binary search fashion similar to refereed delegation of computation~\cite{refereed-computation,practical-delegation,arbitrum}.
 Starting at the Merkle roots $\mroot$ and $\mroot^*$ of the two trees, the verifier traverses an identical path on both trees until reaching a leaf with the same index.
 This leaf corresponds to the first point of disagreement.
-At each step of the game, the verifier asks the provers to reveal the children of the \emph{current} node, denoted by $h_c$ and $h^*_c$ on the respective trees (Algorithm~\ref{alg.bisection.prover} Line~\ref{line:reveal}).
-Initially, $h_c=\mroot$ and $h^*_c=\mroot^*$ (Algorithm~\ref{alg.bisection.verifier} Line~\ref{line:initial}).
-Upon receiving the alleged left and right child nodes $h^*_0$ and $h^*_1$ from $P^*$, and $h_0$, $h_1$ from $P$, he checks if $h_c=H(h_0 \concat h_1)$ and $h^*_c=H(h^*_0 \concat h^*_1)$, where $H$ is the collision-resistant hash function used to construct the Merkle trees (Algorithm~\ref{alg.bisection.verifier} Lines~\ref{line:check1} and~\ref{line:check2}).
-The verifier then compares $h_0$ with $h^*_0$, and $h_1$ with $h^*_1$ to determine if the disagreement is on the left or the right child (Algorithm~\ref{alg.bisection.verifier} Lines~\ref{line:left} and~\ref{line:right}).
-Finally, he descends into the first disagreeing child, and communicates this decision to the provers (Algorithm~\ref{alg.bisection.prover} Line~\ref{line:comm}); so that they can update the current node that will be queried in the next step of the bisection game (Algorithm~\ref{alg.bisection.prover} Lines~\ref{line:descend1} and~\ref{line:descend2}).
+At each step of the game, the verifier asks the provers to reveal the children of the \emph{current} node, denoted by $h_c$ and $h^*_c$ on the respective trees (Alg.~\ref{alg.bisection.prover}, l.~\ref{line:reveal}).
+Initially, $h_c=\mroot$ and $h^*_c=\mroot^*$ (Alg.~\ref{alg.bisection.verifier}, l.~\ref{line:initial}).
+Upon receiving the alleged left and right child nodes $h^*_0$ and $h^*_1$ from $P^*$, and $h_0$, $h_1$ from $P$, he checks if $h_c=H(h_0 \concat h_1)$ and $h^*_c=H(h^*_0 \concat h^*_1)$, where $H$ is the collision-resistant hash function used to construct the Merkle trees (Alg.~\ref{alg.bisection.verifier}, ll.~\ref{line:check1} and~\ref{line:check2}).
+The verifier then compares $h_0$ with $h^*_0$, and $h_1$ with $h^*_1$ to determine if the disagreement is on the left or the right child (Alg.~\ref{alg.bisection.verifier}, ll.~\ref{line:left} and~\ref{line:right}).
+Finally, he descends into the first disagreeing child, and communicates this decision to the provers (Alg.~\ref{alg.bisection.prover}, l.~\ref{line:comm}); so that they can update the current node that will be queried in the next step of the bisection game (Alg.~\ref{alg.bisection.prover}, ll.~\ref{line:descend1} and~\ref{line:descend2}).

 Upon reaching a leaf at some index $j$, the verifier asks both provers to reveal the alleged committees $S^j$ and $S^{*,j}$ at the pre-image of the respective leaves.
 If $j=1$, he inspects whether $S^j$ or $S^{*,j}$ matches $S^0$.
 The prover whose alleged first committee is not equal to $S^0$ loses the game.